Do you want to visit Rome like a local? Then check out 10 things to do to live the city like a true Roman.

 Sandwiches, or panini, are another local staples: you can't say no to a panino with salsiccia ("sausage") or with porchetta (roast pork).
 Just look for the many food trucks that the Romans call zozzoni ("the dirty ones"): definitely not be recommended by your nutritionist but they know how to calm your hunger down.

-In winter, do not miss the roasted chestnuts sold at the corners of the streets.
+In winter, do not miss the roasted chestnuts sold at the corners of the streets, a true seasonal favourite for those who want to experience Rome like a local.

-Book Rome Guided Street Food Tour❯2.
-Watch the sunset from the Giardino degli Aranci
+2. Watch the sunset from Giardino degli Aranci

 So beautiful and so little known by tourists.